Skip to contents

 shinyApp(ui, server)

-• A machine-facing value, which defaults to the raw tool result transformed by value_fn.
+• A machine-facing value, the raw tool result transformed by value_fn.

-• A human-facing shinychat tool card, which defaults to a live embedded McpApp.
+• A human-facing shinychat tool card, a live embedded McpApp by default.

-• Full-screen affordances for larger card inspection, using shinychat’s native tool-card mode when available.
+• Full-screen affordances for inspecting a larger card, using shinychat’s native tool-card mode when available.

 Content-streaming path with chat_ui() + chat_append()

-Use mcp_content_result() when you already have a live Shiny session and want to append a card yourself:
+When you already have a live Shiny session and want to append the card yourself, reach for mcp_content_result():

 ui <- page_fillable(chat_ui("chat"))